-This machine has been my favorite for many years.
-While not being too fleshy, you can expect perfect results producing classic 9 bar extractions.
-This machine features a dual boiler system, meaning the steam for frothing is being produced and kept in a seperate boiler, allowing to raise steam pressure to my personal favorite, 1.5 bars.
+This espresso machine has been my favorite for many years.
+While not being too flashy, you can expect perfect results producing classic 9 bar extractions.
+This machine features a dual boiler system, meaning the steam for frothing is being produced and kept in a separate boiler, allowing to raise the steam pressure to my personal favorite, 1.5 bars.

-You can almost any other proffesional machine, even single boiler machines, in order to create latte art.
+You can almost any other professional machine, even single boiler machines, in order to create latte art.
 The recommended pressure level should be between 1 and 1.5 bars.

 Ditting KE 640